 Intermediate metal polishing compounds provide the soft gleam found on stainless steel countertops.
 While tripolis compounds leave a slightly dull finish, intermediates offer a bit of luster.
 They still cut fairly aggressively but have a finer grit than Tripolis.

 Next, finishing rouge is also known as finishing compound.
-The most exemplary polishing compounds, finishing rouges, are used to create a high luster finish.
+The most exemplary polishing compounds, finishing rouges, create a high-luster finish.

 Commonly-Used Polishing Compounds Colors

 Yellow Polishing Compound in Black Can

 This section will outline the different colors of polishing compounds and how to use them.

 Tripoli Brown Polishing Compound